Polynomial solvability of $NP$-complete problems: Chain location problem for graph

-where $\chi _X(\cdot )$ is the characteristic function of the set $X$.
-Constraints (\ref{Equ:OneVal}) represent the requirement that all vertices $c_i\in V(C)$ get their assignments.
-Constraints (\ref{Equ:Inj}) represent the requirement that for each vertex $v\in V(G)$ is assigned to a certain $c_i\in V(C)$.
-Value of the loss function $F(x)$ is equal to number of edges belonging to $E(\overline{G})$ in the image $\varphi(C)$ of the placed cycle $C$.
-If graph $G$ has a hamiltonian circuit and $x^*$ is the optimal solution of (\ref{Equ:Loss}) then $F(x^*)=0$, otherwise $F(x^*)\geq 1$.
+The value of the objective function $F(x)$ is equal to the number of edges in the set $\overline{E({G})}=[V(G)]^2\setminus E(G)$ that is image $\varphi(C)$ of the arranged chain $C$ . \begin{proposition} Let $x^*$ be an optimal solution of the problem~(\ref{Equ:Loss}).
+The graph $G$ contains a Hamiltonian path if and only if $F(x^*)=0$. \end{proposition} \begin{proposition} Let $x^*$ be an optimal solution of the problem~(\ref{Equ:Loss}), then $|H(G)|=F(x^*)$. \end{proposition}